digitalbazaar/vc/README.md

 ### Creating a Verifiable Presentation - `createPresentation()`

-To create a Verifiable Presentation out of one or more Verifiable Credentials:
+To create a verifiable presentation out of one or more verifiable credentials:

 ```js
 const verifiableCredential = [vc1, vc2];